labring/sealos/docs/4.0/docs/cloud/apps/terminal/terminal.md

 ## Debugging

-terminal is still a debugging tool, because its is also a pod running under the user ns, and it comes with many network tools.
+Terminal is also a perfect debugging tool, because it is essentially a pod running under the user ns, and it comes with many network tools.

 ```shell